sagerpascal/describable-textures-dataset/README.md

 The data set consists of images with different structures which have to be classified.
 However, instead of a simple label a mask must be predicted (semantic segmentation).
 For the first network, only conv layers may be used.
-For the second network the choice is of the network architecture is free.
+For the second network the choice of the network architecture is free.
 I decided to use a U-Net, which was developed by the University of Freiburg, Germany.